-The Authority has found that its estimates of the costs of providing services in 2010/11 (the Authority's maximum allowable revenue or MAR) were not significantly different from those of the entities.
+The Authority has found that its estimates of the efficient cost of providing services in 2010/11 (the Authority's maximum allowable revenue or MAR) were not significantly different from those of the entities.

-The Authority has found that for 2010/11:
+With respect to revenues, the Authority has found that, for 2010/11:

-- (a) QUU's forecast total water and wastewater revenues of \$718.9 million marginally exceed the MAR of \$708.3 million; - (b) Allconnex's forecast total water and wastewater revenues of \$591.7 million fall well below the MAR of \$765.2 million; and - (c) Unitywater's forecast total water and wastewater revenues of \$372.3 million fall below the MAR of \$392.3 million.
+- (a) QUU's forecast total water and wastewater revenues of \$718.9 million marginally exceed the MAR of \$709.2 million; - (b) Allconnex's forecast total water and wastewater revenues of \$591.6 million fell well below the MAR of \$770.6 million; and - (c) Unitywater's forecast total water and wastewater revenues of \$372.3 million fell below the MAR of \$392.9 million.